zebadoba/RTTD-test/noob_README.md

     nano config.json

-npm installation of required modules
+npm installation of required modules, (may have an occasional warning for empty repository fields)

     npm install